 - Clinical trials:

-- All of these are explained in more detail on https.//CLLSociety.org and will be featured in upcoming Bloodlines.
+All of these are explained in more detail on the CLL Society website and will be featured the upcoming Bloodlines.

 WORD/ACRONYM OF THE MONTH: MRD